Twitter Bans Former Asst. Treasury Secretary Paul Craig Roberts

 Roberts also suggested that "The Zionist Neoconservatives are responsible for Washington's unilateral abandonment of the INF treaty, just as they were responsible for Washington's unilateral abandonment of the ABM Treaty [in 2002], the Iran nuclear agreement, and the promise not to move NATO one inch to the East."

-Is this what got Roberts suspended?
+Is this what got him suspended?

-He goes on to say that the ideology of US neoconservatives is "akin to the German Nazy Party last century" in their ideology of American supremacy and exceptionalism.
+Roberts goes on to say that the ideology of US neoconservatives is "akin to the German Nazy Party last century" in their ideology of American supremacy and exceptionalism.

 Dr. Roberts opined that US policy makers are seeking to weaponize the Russian opposition and "pro-Western elements" to exert pressure on Moscow into "accommodating Washington in order to have the sanctions removed."
 On the other hand, the Trump administration's new arms race could force Russia into spending more on defense, according to the author. -Sputnik

-Note: UPDATE: Paul Craig Roberts has provided an update, saying he does not use social media, and that a Twitter account operating in his name was taken down upon his request.